arnoldt100/anansi/documentation/source/Classes/MDTaskGroupTraits.cpp.rst

 Life Cycle
 ^^^^^^^^^^

-.. function:: TaskGroupTraits::TaskGroupTraits()
+.. function:: MDTaskGroupTraits::MDTaskGroupTraits()

    The default constructor.

-.. function:: TaskGroupTraits::TaskGroupTraits( const TaskGroupTraits &other )
+.. function:: MDTaskGroupTraits::MDTaskGroupTraits( const MDTaskGroupTraits &other )

     The copy constructor.

-.. function:: TaskGroupTraits::TaskGroupTraits(TaskGroupTraits && other)
+.. function:: MDTaskGroupTraits::MDTaskGroupTraits(MDTaskGroupTraits && other)

     The copy-move constructor.

-.. function:: TaskGroupTraits::~TaskGroupTraits()
+.. function:: MDTaskGroupTraits::~MDTaskGroupTraits()

     The destructor.